As a Death Trope, all Spoilers will be unmarked ahead. Beware.

 - Avatar Kyoshi does briefly take the helm of Aang's body so she could explain to the people of Chin Village that she didn't actually kill Chin.

 - The season 1 finale also involved Aang getting some direct help from the Ocean Spirit itself when the Fire Nation finds a way to "neutralize" the Moon (and thus all waterbending).
 Both the Ocean and the Moon spirits crossed over to the physical world ages ago in Avatar, but they were still otherworldly in nature so it counts.

 - In Teenage Mutant Ninja Turtles (2003), Hamato Yoshi's spirit returns to aid the turtles during their battle with the Demon Shredder, striking a finishing blow that cleaves the tengu in half.

 - In G.I.
 Joe Cobra Commander tried using supernatural forces to call upon the restless spirits of three warriors; his first mistake was thinking he could control them.
 The second was summoning three who were more likely to side with the Joes' interests.
-(One of the was even an American World War I pilot.)
+(One of them was even an American World War I pilot.)
 Lady Jay even made light of the situation when the three spirits changed sides, saying, "I never thought we'd be getting backup from the netherworld."

 - In the El Tigre Halloween Episode "The Grave Escape", Manny and Frida end up being punched into the Land of the Dead by a monster Sartana made from the spirits of forgotten ghosts.
 There, they retrieve help from Manny's ancestors, the Rivera line's various heroes and villains, including the original El Tigre, who return to the living world to fight Sartana.